Manifolds for which Huber's Theorem holds: Introduction

 or equivalently

 \end{thm}

 We set $Pf(g)=\Phi dV_g$, where $dV_g$ is the volume form of $g$, and define $\Phi^-dV_g$ to be the negative part of $Pf(g)$.
-Then we deduce from \eqref{pf.int} that $Ric(g)\in L^2(M,g)$ whenever $\Phi^-$ is integrable.
-Together with Theorem 1.4 in \cite{Chen-Li}, we are able to get the following
+From the equation \eqref{pf.int}, we deduce that $Ric(g)\in L^2(M,g)$ whenever $\Phi^-$ is integrable.
+Together with Theorem 1.4 in \cite{Chen-Li}, we can establish the following

-\begin{thm} Let $(M,g_0)$ be a 4-dimensional oriented compact Riemannian manifold and $\Omega$ be a domain of $M$.
-Assume $\Omega$ is endowed with a complete Riemannian metric $g$ which is conformal to $g_0$.
+\begin{thm} Let $(M,g_0)$ be a 4-dimensional oriented compact Riemannian manifold without boundary and let $\Omega$ be a domain of $M$.
+Assume $\Omega$ is endowed with a complete Riemannian metric $g$ which is conformal to $g_0$ with $R(g)\in L^2(\Omega,g)$.
 Then $M\setminus\Omega$ is a finite set if and only if the negative part of $Pf(g)$ is integrable. \end{thm}

 This paper is organized as follows.
-In section 2, we recall some regularity results of the scalar curvature equation and establish the 3-circle Theorem.
+Section 2 reviews some regularity results of the scalar curvature equation and establishes the 3-circle Theorem.
 In section 3 we establish the asymptotic behaviors of the metric at infinity.
-We prove Theorem \ref{as.map} and Theorem \ref{GBC1}, \ref{GBC2}, \ref{main2}. in sections 4 and 5 respectively.
+Then, we prove Theorem \ref{as.map} and Theorem \ref{GBC1}, \ref{GBC2}, \ref{main2}. in sections 4 and 5 respectively.
+In the last section, we provide several examples of complete metric on the 4-dimensional punctured ball with $R\in L^2$.\\

+{\bf Acknowledgements} We are grateful to the referee for helpful corrections and highly constructive suggestions which very substantially improved the exposition.